nico-aero/Detox/docs/Troubleshooting.Synchronization.md

 ### Switching to manual synchronization as a workaround

 We always have the fail-safe of turning off automatic synchronization and waiting manually by ourselves.
-This isn’t the recommended approach but sometimes we don’t have a choice.
+This isn't the recommended approach but sometimes we don't have a choice.

 #### How do we turn off automatic synchronization?

-This makes sense only if we’re waiting too much.
+This makes sense only if we're waiting too much.

 ##### [Controlling the entire synchronization mechanism](https://github.com/wix/detox/blob/master/docs/APIRef.DeviceObjectAPI.md#devicedisablesynchronization)